projectara/greybus-spec/source/index.rst

 This document details a preliminary specification for a Greybus system.
 It should be noted that the information contained within is at a very early draft stage and has not yet been implemented.
-Especially for service protocol definitions, we will leverage existing MIPI standards heavily where possible.
+Especially for service protocol definitions, we will leverage existing |mipi|
+standards heavily where possible.

 Terminology